 Certain medications are more effective at specific times of the day:

-• Morning: Use products like vitamin C serums and sunscreen to protect against UV rays and sun damage.
+- Morning: Use products like vitamin C serums and sunscreen.
+These will protect you against UV rays and sun damage.

-• Evening: Apply retinol, acne treatments, and repair creams at night to maximize their benefits without sun exposure.
+- Evening: Apply retinol, acne treatments, and repair creams at night.
+This maximizes their benefits without sun exposure.

 Understanding Your Medication’s Instructions

-Prescription labels can be confusing, but understanding them is crucial for safe and effective use.
+Prescription labels can be confusing.
+However, understanding them is crucial for safe and effective use.

-• Know when to apply other skin care products.
-Some treatments should be used before or after moisturizers and sunscreens to avoid interference.
+- Know when to apply other skin care products.
+Some treatments should be used before moisturizers and sunscreens.
+This helps avoid interference.

-• Avoid harmful ingredient combinations.
-Mixing retinol with benzoyl peroxide or salicylic acid can lead to excessive dryness and irritation.
+- Avoid harmful ingredient combinations.
+Mixing retinol with benzoyl peroxide or salicylic acid can cause excessive dryness.
+It may also lead to irritation.

 Tailoring Your Routine To Your Skin Type